Rei-SwitchBot/faq/en-us/Mini Robot Vacuum K10＋ & Pro & Combo.md

 ---
+### Troubleshooting Suction Power Drops After SwitchBot Mini Robot Vacuum K10+ Pro Runs at Max Power for Around 5 Minutes

+Thank you for reaching out to us.
+We sincerely apologize for any inconvenience this may have caused and appreciate the opportunity to assist you.
+We’d like to inform you that when the K10+ operates in MAX mode for more than 5 minutes, it will automatically switch to Power mode.
+This feature is designed to protect the fan’s lifespan and extend battery life, as MAX mode consumes a significant amount of power in a short period.
+Please note that this is a built-in feature of the product and not a sign of malfunction.
+We apologize for any confusion this may cause and appreciate your understanding.
+If you have any further questions, please feel free to reach out.

+---
+### Troubleshooting Suction Power Drops After SwitchBot Mini Robot Vacuum K10+ Pro Combo Runs at Max Power for Around 5 Minutes

+Thank you for reaching out to us.
+We sincerely apologize for any inconvenience this may have caused and appreciate the opportunity to assist you.
+We’d like to inform you that when the K10+ operates in MAX mode for more than 5 minutes, it will automatically switch to Power mode.
+This feature is designed to protect the fan’s lifespan and extend battery life, as MAX mode consumes a significant amount of power in a short period.
+Please note that this is a built-in feature of the product and not a sign of malfunction.
+We apologize for any confusion this may cause and appreciate your understanding.
+If you have any further questions, please feel free to reach out.

+---
 ### Is It Possible to Adjust the Rotation Speed of the Side Brush on the SwitchBot Mini Robot Vacuum K10+?

 We are sorry to inform you that adjusting the rotational speed of the side brush is not supported.